Ultrasonic Electric Toothbrush: How It Works

 Practical Considerations

 For most people, a well-established sonic or oscillating-rotating toothbrush with decades of clinical validation is the more practical and proven choice.
-Ultrasonic technology is promising but still waiting for the body of evidence to match its theoretical potential.
+However, ultrasonic technology may be worth considering in specific circumstances:

 Frequently Asked Questions